Aditya-Adars/Chat-App/README.md

 # chatapp

 A First Flutter project.
 Chat App (UI)

 <br>
-Aditya Adarsh
+ by Aditya Adarsh

 ## Getting Started

 This project is a starting point for a Flutter application.